Skip to main content

 }

-• Headers: The res.writeHead method sends a 200 OK status and sets three critical headers:
+• Headers: The res.writeHead method sends a 200 OK status with three critical headers:

-• Content-Type: text/event-stream: Informs the client to process the response as an event stream.
+• Content-Type: text/event-stream: Tells the client to process the response as an event stream.

 • Cache-Control: no-cache: Ensures the client always gets a fresh response.